zhmurov/manytask/docs/dev.md

    psql postgresql://<username>:<password>@localhost:5432/<database name>
    ```

-4. Copy `.env.example` to `.env` in your working folder.
+4. Copy `.env.template` to `.env` in your working folder.
 In this file:
 - Set `FLASK_SECRET_KEY` to a random string
 - Set `DATABASE_URL` to `psql` URL above
 - Set the username for the first instance admin with 'INITIAL_INSTANCE_ADMIN'